awsdocs/aws-mobile-developer-guide/doc_source/how-to-nosql-integrate-an-existing-table.rst

             }

    Android - Kotlin
      In the Android Studio project explorer right-click the folder containing your main activity, and choose :guilabel:`New > Java Class`.
 Type the :guilabel:`Name` you will use to refer to your data model.
 In this example the name would be :userinput:`BooksDO`.
 Add code in the following form.
+You can also use a data model in the Java form in a Kotlin project.

      .. code-block:: Kotlin